Contact Us Contact Us Replicon Login

 Employees who practice non-catholic religions may request their employer to grant holidays for religious celebrations important to their belief as days off and the employer will be obliged to grant it.
 When this occurs, the employer and the employee shall agree to a replacement day of work, which may be deducted from annual leave.

-In light of Executive Decree No. 25570 passed in July 2020, given below are one time amendments for upcoming years –
+In light of Executive Decree No. 25570 passed in July 2020, given below is a one-time amendment for the 2024 holiday –

-• Finally, the enjoyment of the holiday corresponding to the dates April 11, July 25, and August 15, 2024, will carry over to the Monday immediately following.
+• The enjoyment of the holiday corresponding to the dates April 11, July 25, and August 15, 2024, will carry over to the Monday immediately following.

 Annual Leave

-Employees are entitled to at least 2 weeks of paid annual leave for every 50 continuous weeks of work for the same employer.
+Duration of Annual Leave – Employees are entitled to at least 2 weeks of paid annual leave for every 50 continuous weeks of work for the same employer.
+If an employee has been continuously employed for less than 50 weeks, they are entitled to one day of paid vacation every month.

-Vacation Pay – During the annual leave, employees receive vacation pay as an amount equivalent to the average salary earned by the employee in the last 50 weeks.
-To calculate the salary that the employee must receive during his vacations, the employer will take the average of the ordinary and extraordinary remunerations accrued by the employee during the previous 50 continuous weeks of employment.
+Annual Leave Pay – Annual vacations are paid, and the employee receives vacation pay as an amount equivalent to the average salary earned by the employee in the last 50 weeks.
+To calculate the salary that the employee must receive during his vacations, the employer will take the average of the ordinary and extraordinary remunerations accrued by him during the previous 50 consecutive weeks of employment.

-Holiday accrual is generally not allowed unless the employee is engaged in technical, managerial, or similar work, in which the employee cannot be replaced by another employee or when the residence of the employee’s family is in another province.
+Accrual of Annual Leave – Holiday accrual is generally not allowed unless the employee is engaged in technical, managerial or similar work, in which the employee cannot be replaced by another employee or when the residence of the employee’s family is in another province.

 Special Leave